m1chellelinn/Typing-Game/README.md

 # Typing Game in Python, by Lisong (Michael) Lin
 ![](https://i.imgur.com/g4uCmDl.gif)

+(I apologize for the poor quality of this GIF)

 ## About
 This project is a typing test-style mini game, originally inspired by https://monkeytype.com.